MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Experiments

+Many of these datasets (e.g., JuDGE, LexEval, IdeaBench, SciTechNews) have human-crafted ground truth and official evaluation protocols that are used for comparison.
+These gold standards often represent near-human-optimal responses and provide important information about the performance ceiling for human and LLMsys on each task (please refer to the dataset references for details).

-\textit{Evaluation Metrics}.
-MemoryBench follows the original evaluation metrics of each dataset.
-However, because certain datasets (JuDGE, IdeaBench, and SciTechNews) have multiple evaluation criteria in their official settings, we simplify the process by employing a LLM-as-Judge paradigm to merge these metrics into a single ranging from 1 to 10.
+Because many datasets in MemoryBench have multiple evaluation criteria in their official settings, for simplicity and better visualization, we employ a LLM-as-Judge paradigm to merge these metrics into a single ranging from 1 to 10.
 We present the prompts used for this aggregation in \ref{app:data}.
-For the overall evaluation of a task or domain, we apply min-max normalization or compute the z score to all results within each dataset before calculating the average performance of all test cases.
+Then, for the overall evaluation of a task or domain, we apply min-max normalization or compute the z score to all results within each dataset before calculating the average performance of all test cases.
+We also report the original metric performance on each dataset in our off-policy experiments in Table~\ref{tab:full_off_policy}, \ref{app:exp}.

 \textit{On-policy and Off-policy Settings}.
 In each experiment, we first feed all the initial task context (i.e., the corpus for each training case) to a LLMsys, and then explore two settings to evaluate it.
 The first one is \textbf{off-policy} learning.
 We first run the backbone LLM of the LLMsys on all training cases and simulate 1 dialog session per each case to form the feedback logs.
 At each time step, we feed one batch of training cases and corresponding feedback sessions (one per each case) to the LLMsys.
 The second one is an \textbf{on-policy} learning setting.
 In each time step, we feed a batch of randomly sampled training cases to the LLMsys and collect feedback.
 The feedback logs are then fed to the LLMsys so that it can update its memory or parameters before the next time step.
 However, as discussed in Section~\ref{sec:results} and~\ref{appendix: time_consumption}, some memory-based LLMsys are too slow that running on-policy experiments for them on all datasets would take days or even weeks.
 Therefore, we only reported the on-policy results for LLMsys that can finish the tasks within reasonable time (i.e., less than a day) in~\ref{app:exp}.
-In MemoryBench, we simulate user feedback directly with a LLM-as-user paradigm using a strong LLM (i.e., Qwen-32B in this paper) and the evaluation metadata of each task.
+In MemoryBench, we simulate user feedback directly with a LLM-as-user paradigm using a strong LLM (i.e., Qwen-32B if not explicitly mentioned otherwise, but we also provide the feedback by Mistral3.2-24B) and the evaluation metadata of each task.
 More details can be found in~\ref{app:feedback} and~\ref{app:exp}.